quic/v4l-video-test-app/README.md

-# V4l2 Video Test Application
+# V4L Video Test Application

-## 1. What Is This
+## 1. What Is This ?

 This is a simple video test application which uses Linux V4l2 interfaces to simulate several basic encoder and decoder behaviors.
 The main purpose of this test application is to test the compatibility and validity of video drivers on Unix-like operating systems.

-## 2. How To Build This Project
+## 2. How To Build This Project ?

-This project is not a standalone project, but uses several dependencies.:
+This project is not a standalone project, but uses several dependencies.
 Few Opensource dependencies are :

 1. FFMpeg - used as input demuxer.
 2. JsonCpp -  used as configuration parser.